Emergency Plumbing: What to Do in a Crisis

 • No Hot Water: If you suddenly find yourself without hot water, especially during colder months, this can certainly be considered a plumbing emergency.
 The issue could be due to problems with your water heater that require immediate professional attention.

-• Sewer Backups: Sewer backups can lead to foul smells, slow drainage, and even raw sewage coming up your drains.
+• Sewage Backups: Sewer backups can lead to foul smells, slow drainage, and even raw sewage coming up your drains.
 These issues pose serious health risks and should be treated as an emergency.

 • Gas Leaks: Although not directly related to water plumbing, gas leaks are serious emergencies that need immediate attention.
-If you smell gas in your home, evacuate immediately and call your gas company or a professional plumber who handles gas lines.
+If you smell gas in your home, evacuate immediately and call your gas company to shut off the gas supply.
+Once done, contact a professional plumber who handles gas lines.

 Once you’re sure you are dealing with a plumbing emergency, the next step is to shut off the water supply immediately.
 This action helps prevent further water damage and gives you some time to assess the situation.
 Locate your home’s main shutoff valve or the shutoff valve for the specific fixture causing the issue and turn it off.